mentaal/trace-to-log/README.md

 ## being picky

-If you don't want to log every argument, maybe because the string representation of one of the objects is verbose, you can explicitly select which to arguments to log:
+If you don't want to log every argument, maybe because the string representation of one of the objects is verbose, you can explicitly select which arguments to log:

 ```python